kawin7538/Cone_Detect/README.md

 # Cone_Detect
+This program is intended to measure the angle of cone in left side and right side
 # How to use This Program

-#Create Using Scilab Library
+Create Using Scilab Library

-#Develop By Kawin Chinpong (kawin7538)
+Develop By Kawin Chinpong (kawin7538)